olliethedev/ui-builder/README.md

 ### Basic Example

-To use the UI Builder, you need to provide a component registry and a form component for editing page-level properties.
+To use the UI Builder, you just need to provide a component registry.

 ```tsx
 import UIBuilder from "@/components/ui/ui-builder";